Tayammum: Performance

-There is a difference of opinion as to how much of the hands (yadayn) should be wiped.
+There is a difference of opinion as to how much of the hands should be wiped.
 The Hanafis, Shafi'is and a secondary opinion in the Maliki madhab says that wiping the hands till and including the elbows is fardh.
 The second opinion is held by the majority of the Malikis and some Hanbalis.
 They say that wiping the hands till the wrists is fardh and wiping them till and including the elbows is sunnah.
 The third opinion is held by the majority of the Hanbalis.
 The Hanbalis say that in tayyammum, there is only wiping the hands till the wrists and that wiping the hands till the elbows is not even a part of tayammum.
 However there is ijma (i.e, consensus) among the four schools that wiping the whole face is fardh.

 The same conditions that invalidate wudu also invalidate tayammum.
 In addition, a person's tayammum is invalidated as and when water becomes available.
 Scholars differ regarding whether the hands or face should be wiped first.
 However those who maintain that order is not fardh (Hanafis and Malikis) say that you can wipe the hands first and then the face or you can wipe the face first then the hands.
 But they say that the order that is in the Qu'ran (wiping face and then hands) is better to follow.
 Those who maintain that order is fardh (Shafi'is and Hanbalis) say that if tayyammum is being done in place of wudu then order is fardh (wiping face then hands) as well as continuity.
 But if it is done in place of ghusl, then neither order or continuity are fardh.

 Tayammum is permitted on clean earth piece, but the ideas about what is inside of this definition or not is depending per maddhabs.
 Some maddhabs accepts baked earthen pots (unglazed), clay, limestone, the tayammum stone, taahir (pure) earth, and walls of mud, stone or brick.
 Tayammum is not permitted on things that are not earthen, such as things that burn and turn into ashes or things that can be melted by heat.

 Anything that nullifies wudu, such as urine, passing wind, stool, blood or pus that flows from its wound, vomiting a mouthfull, falling asleep whilst leaning against something, and fainting, will also nullify tayammum, since it is a substitute for wudu.
 Also, upon the presence of water, tayammum will be annulled, since tayammum is a process used at the absence of presence.
 Once the conditions are gone, one becomes impure and must redo the purification process through wudu.